boston-dynamics/spot-sdk/python/examples/data_service/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-# API Example - Using the Robot Data Service
+# Using the Robot Data Service

 The data service tracks data logged to the robot via the API.
 This includes:
 - Text messages: Info/Warning/Error/Debug messages, typically logged by API services.